New York Times bestselling author and illustrator of Women in Science

 About Rachel Ignotofsky

-Rachel Ignotofsky is the New York Times-bestselling author of Women in Science and Women in Sports.
-Drawing on her graphic design background, she creates playful illustrations and infographics that educate, entertain, and shed light on underrecognized women throughout history.
+Rachel Ignotofsky is the New York Times bestselling author and illustrator of Women in Science, Women in Sports, and Women in Arts, as well as The Wondrous Workings of Planet Earth, The History of the Computer and her picture book What’s Inside A Flower?
+Drawing on her graphic design background, she creates playful illustrations and infographics that educate, entertain, and shed light on under-recognized women throughout history.

 In 2015, Ignotofsky decided to quit her day job and follow her dreams by creating educational artwork promoting scientific literacy and historical inclusivity.
-Her first book, Women in Science, was a New York Times bestseller that highlighted the contributions of fifty notable women to the fields of science, technology, engineering, and mathematics (STEM) from the ancient to the modern world.
+Starting off with a series of books focusing on women, Women in Science was a New York Times bestseller that highlighted the contributions of fifty notable women to the fields of science, technology, engineering, and mathematics (STEM) from the ancient to the modern world.
 Full of striking, singular art, this fascinating collection also contained infographics about relevant topics such as lab equipment, rates of women currently working in STEM fields, and an illustrated scientific glossary.
-Her second book, Women in Sports, covered the achievements and stories of fifty female athletes from the 1800s to today, including trailblazers, Olympians, and record-breakers in more than forty sports, from Billie Jean King to Simone Biles.
+Women in Sports covered the achievements and stories of fifty female athletes from the 1800s to today, including trailblazers, Olympians, and record-breakers in more than forty sports, from Billie Jean King to Simone Biles.
+Women in Art highlighted the stories of notable women in the arts–from well-known figures like painters Frida Kahlo and Georgia O’Keefe, to lesser-known names like 19th-century African American quilter Harriet Powers and Hopi-Tewa ceramic artist Nampeyo.

 Ignotofsky knows that illustration is a powerful tool that can make learning exciting.
 In her engaging talks and presentations, she demonstrates how combining art and science can make even the most intimidating subjects approachable.
 A strong advocate for women in STEM fields, Ignotofsky also explains how representation and narratives can empower young women to follow their passions.

 Ignotofsky grew up in New Jersey on a healthy diet of cartoons and pudding.
-She graduated from Tyler School of Art’s Graphic Design in 2011, and is now based in Los Angeles, California.
+She graduated from Tyler School of Art’s Graphic Design in 2011, and is now based in California.

 Women throughout history have contributed greatly to science, mathematics, and engineering, but have not always received the recognition they deserve.
-Ignotofsky created Women in Science: 50 Fearless Pioneers Who Changed the World to celebrate these women's accomplishments while introducing boys and girls to new female role models.
-This presentation will tell the often unknown stories of amazing female scientists and how each significantly changed their fields, in spite of considerable prejudices.
-She looks at the statistics showing the gender gap in STEM fields today and explains how representation and narratives can empower young women to follow their passions.
-Ignotofsky also addresses the process of using illustration to make dense information fun and accessible for her bestselling books.
+In this presentation, Rachel will tell the unknown stories of female scientists and how each significantly changed their fields, in spite of considerable prejudices.
+Looking at the statistics showing the gender gap in STEM fields today, she explains the importance of representation and how these narratives empower young women to follow their passions.

-One of the largest problems we face is global warming, but there is a basic lack of understanding around the science of the issue.
-How do we get non-science professionals to become more scientifically literate?
-Learning something new and complicated can be daunting, or even scary—but illustrations can help!
-Ignotofsky believes something as inviting as a happy face can make science accessible for even the most reluctant audiences.
-In her new book, The Wondrous Workings of Planet Earth, she uses her skills to teach about our world’s ecosystems.
-In this talk, Ignotofsky explains how whimsical art, graphic design and imaginative storytelling are all important tools to teach STEM subjects.
-Ignotofsky will also discuss an overview of Planet Earth.
-She will explain Earth's ecological benefits, the impacts of climate change, and how we can use effective science communication to protect our planet.
+Rachel believes something as inviting as a happy face can make science accessible for even the most reluctant audiences.
+In this talk, she explains how whimsical art, graphic design, and imaginative storytelling are important tools to teach STEM subjects.
+Giving audiences an overview of Planet Earth, she explains its ecology, the impacts of climate change, and how effective science communication can help us protect our planet.

 Rachel Ignotofsky is the author and illustrator of "Women in Science," a middle school book that has spent many weeks on The Times's Bestseller List.
 She joins us to draw some amazing women scientists and talk with NYT editor Maria Russo about how she found the sweet spot of science, art and children's books.
 Comment with your questions, and Maria will ask some.